 It was almost 9.15 pm when I reached home, tired and weak.

-I have been having “dry” coughs ever since I returned from the Pangkor trip.
-So the drive home was not pleasant as it used to be.
-It strains me even more to navigate through the traffic.
+To make things worse, I have been having very bad “dry” coughs ever since I returned from the Pangkor trip.
+So the drive home in a heatwave like a hell was an understatement and was not pleasant as it used to be.
+It strains me, even more, to navigate through the traffic.

-I touched the wall of the bathroom and it was hot.
+I touched the wall of the bathroom and it was hot like hell.
 It was as if someone had placed a large fire behind the wall and the fire was getting hotter.
-I switched on the tap, hoping for cool shower but was disappointed when it was nothing but a mild “air suam” (almost a warm water).
+Hell was on the other side of the wall.

-When I stopped the shower, I started to sweat.
+Not surprisingly, when I stopped the shower, I started to sweat like hell.
 I was still feeling hot when I walked down after my “shower”.
-The temperature on outside the house at night was thankfully low – there was a slight cool breeze in between.
-But despite this, there was no sign of the interior of the house getting cooler.
+The temperature outside the house at night was thankfully low – there was a slight cool breeze in between the warm pockets of air.
+But despite this, there was no sign of the interior of the house getting any cooler.